dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Containers are created from Docker images.

 By giving right capabilities to a container you can even make your physical devices available to your application running inside the container.

+In same cases for example you may need to debug a service that is running inside the container, then Docker is able to give you a shell to a running container.

 A container can have a separate network interface or share a network interface with host's interface or with other containers.
 You can also control how much